Post Master's Family Nurse Practitioner (FNP) Certificate

 - Advanced care standards

-- Management and treatment for illnesses across the lifespan
+- Diagnosing, managing and developing treatment plans for complex issues and illnesses across the lifespan

 - Critical thinking and communication